DreamTeamMobile/Xamarin.Agora.Samples/Tutorial/Readme.md

             agoraKit.MuteLocalAudioStream(button.Selected);
         }
 ```
 Now it's time to add the mute functionality for the local audio feed.
-In the IBAction for the Mute button, call the `agoraKit.MuteLocalAudioStream()` function passing in `button.Selected` as the sole parameter.
+In the IBAction for the Mute button, call the `agoraKit.MuteLocalAudioStream()` method passing in `button.Selected` as the sole parameter.

 ### Video Pause
 ```c#